What We Do?

 We are a research-intensive asset management firm with a focus on high-conviction value and momentum factor exposures.(1)

-- The complete list of our systematic investment strategies are described here.
+- Here is a complete list of our systematic investment strategies.

 - Firm overview (PDF).